Jay4242/Strix/README.md

 - The program currently uses a fixed grid size of 50 pixels.
 - Cell IDs are generated sequentially, starting with `a0` up to `z9`, then `aa`, `ab`, etc.
 - Highlighted cells are filled in white with black text for visibility.
+- When a cell is highlighted, the mouse pointer is moved to its center automatically.